Projective reflection groups of finite covolume: Minimality of the Vinberg domain

-In order to prove Theorem \ref{thm:uniqueInvPropConvDomIffQP}, we start by finding when the candidates for the largest and the smallest properly convex domains are equal, \ie when the Vinberg domain equals the interior of the convex hull of the proximal limit set.
+We now set out to prove Theorem \ref{thm:uniqueDomain}.
+Along with Theorem \ref{thm:characVinDomainEqualsCHofLimSet} below, this provides a generalization of \cite[\Thm 8.2]{marquis2017}.
+We start by finding when the candidates for the largest and the smallest properly convex domains are equal, \ie when the Vinberg domain equals the interior of the convex hull of the proximal limit set.

 Recall that by convention, the convex hull of a subset $X$ of the closure of a properly convex domain $\Omega\subset\P(V)$ is taken to mean the convex hull of $X$ within any affine chart of $\P(V)$ containing $\Omega$.
+Similarly, “the” join of subsets of the closure of a properly convex domain $\Omega$ is the unique join of these subsets lying in $\overline\Omega$.